dgoodine/Slogger/README.md

 It should be noted that the timing for where *Can Log* is *true* does not include the generator, decoration or destination overhead.
 If a site can log, the only thing done inline is evaluating the message closure (required because it's noescape).
 The rest of the work is done via dispatch_async to a private, serial queue.

-If you want to perform these tests yourself, you'll need to make sure the "Debug exectuable" option is checked (is should be by default).
-It appears that the print() function does nothing unless that option is on.

 ## How To Get it
 Here's how you can get *Slogger* if you want to give it a try: